Assessments at Sandlapper

 CogAT, or the Cognitive Abilities Test, is an assessment designed to measure a student's reasoning abilities in three areas: verbal, quantitative, and non-verbal skills.
 The test is often used to identify students for gifted and talented programs, as well as to evaluate cognitive development and academic potential.

-The CogAT will be administered to all students in 2nd grade between October 8th and October 10th.
+The CogAT will be administered to all students in 2nd grade on October 6th, 7th, 8th, 14th, and 15th.

 The test includes multiple-choice questions that assess a student's ability to analyze and solve problems using reasoning skills.